Skip to main content

 3. Keep PECOS continuously accurate.
 A record that is already current (correct addresses, licenses, ownership, reassignments) revalidates in minutes; a stale one becomes a full clean-up project under deadline pressure.

 4. Reconcile reassignments at revalidation.
-This is the natural moment to terminate stale 855R links for departed providers and confirm active ones.
+This is the natural moment to terminate stale reassignment links (established via the 855I today; historically via the discontinued 855R) for departed providers and confirm active ones.

 Proactive revalidation tracking is the single highest-ROI piece of enrollment maintenance — it prevents an entirely avoidable revenue interruption.
 Outsourced provider enrollment services typically own this calendar so no due date is ever missed.